 Some people are naturally slim and able to eat anything they like, not exercise, and never gain a pound.
 The rest of us have to work to maintain our weight by watching our calorie intake and working out regularly.

 Yes, like it or not, exercise is an integral part of any weight loss program.
 Sure, it is possible to lose weight through dieting alone, but without increasing your physical activity, it will take longer.

 And if your metabolism is slow and you don’t eat a lot to start with, you would have to reduce your calorie intake to a level that would be difficult to maintain, and unhealthy in the long term.

 Another problem with cutting calories to a bare minimum is that when you do, your metabolism will slow to maintain your body’s fat stores.
 When this happens, you will burn fewer calories so it will be even more difficult for you to lose weight.
-Without exercise, your muscles will become flaccid too and you will be what is known as skinny fat.
-For those unfamiliar with the term, skinny fat is when you’re the right weight for your height, but you look bigger because your muscles lack tone.
+And without exercise, your muscles will become flaccid.

 A nourishing diet undertaken in conjunction with regular exercise will give you a healthier and more visually appealing body.
 It will help you to resist heart disease, Type 11 diabetes, and some forms of cancer, among other potentially dangerous health conditions.
 It will also enable you to manage your weight long-term.

 Keep reading for diet and exercise tips that will help you to lose weight for life.

 Losing Weight for Life Eating Plan

 Experts agree that weight loss is 80% diet and 20% exercise-related.
 This should come as good news if you’re not keen on exercise.
 However, not so good if you think you can indulge in a donut and cappuccino every day and lose weight providing you run around the block a couple of times.
 Unfortunately, it doesn’t work that way.